Clinical Research Adoptions Committee (CRAC)

 Do I need CRAC review?

-All research projects at GOSH (clinical) that are unfunded (or not sufficiently peer reviewed) need CRAC review.
-If your answer is "Yes" to the three questions below, please follow the process for submitting an application to CRAC.
+All clinical research projects at GOSH that are own account (or have not undergone formal peer review) require CRAC review.
+Please use the three questions below to determine if you should submit your proposal for review.
+If you answer "Yes" to all three questions below, please follow the process for submitting an application to CRAC.

 Is your project research?